Install phpMyAdmin on Ubuntu 16.04

 http://yourIPaddress/phpmyadmin and login with your MySQL username and password.

-Of course, you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install phpMyAdmin for you.
+Of course, you don’t have to install phpMyAdmin on Ubuntu 16.04 if you use one of our Optimized phpMyAdmin Hosting services, in which case you can simply ask our expert Linux admins to install phpMyAdmin on Ubuntu 16.04 for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons below or simply leave a comment in the comments section.
 Thanks.